kubernetes-sigs/cluster-api/cluster-api/CONTRIBUTING.md

 As part of adding support for a provider (cloud or on-prem), you will need to:

 1. Create tooling that conforms to the Cluster API (described further below)
 1. A machine controller that can run independent of the cluster.
-This controller should handle the lifecycle of the machines, whether it's run inside the master in a pod, in an external API server, or even on your local workstation.
+This controller should handle the lifecycle of the machines, whether it's run in-cluster or out-cluster.

+The machine controller should be able to act on a subset of machines that form a cluster (for example using a label selector).

 ### Resources